Features

 - Client or family balances move gradually over time

-Notes and transaction timeline
+Notes and entry history

 Add context to entries so the future version of you knows what the payment was for.
 Notes help turn a number into a story both sides can understand.